Aghassi/aghassi.github.io/_posts/2015-11-25-freenas-ssh-permissions.md

 3. `chmod 755/mnt/media` <- Where media is probably your data set (mine is called `Data`).
 Again hitting enter.
 4. `chown yourUsername /mnt/mount/yourUserFolder` <- This tells the system that your user owns the folder.
 5. `chmod 700 /mnt/mount/yourUserFolder` <- Secures your home directory
 6. Close the shell and head over to your other computer that has your `id_rsa` on it.
 SSH into your NAS `ssh yourUsername@FreeNasIP`.
 You will be asked for your password.
-If you aren't and it fails, got to the SSH settings on your NAS and set it to ask for passwords.
+If you aren't, and it fails, go to the SSH settings on your NAS and set it to ask for passwords.
 7. Now that you are in, create a `~/.ssh` directory.
-Do this by running `mkdir .ssh`
+Do this by running `mkdir .ssh` when you log in with your user.
 8. Finally we want to upload your public key.
 Type `exit` so you disconnect, and then navigate to your local `~/.ssh` folder.
 Run the following command (with proper parameters) so that we upload your `id_rsa.pub`:
 ```bash
 cat id_rsa.pub | ssh yourUsername@FreeNasIP 'cat >> ~/.ssh/authorized_keys'